JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 there is an option that will allow hibernate ORM to scan our entities and generate tables out of them.
 It has a few modes, to create, to create and drop, to update, etc.

-The good and bad things leaving the db creation to hibernate are a many BUT you should avoid leaving the DB handling to hibernate unless it's a test or toy database or demo or POC.
+The good and bad things leaving the db creation to hibernate are many...
+BUT, you should avoid leaving the DB handling to hibernate unless it's a test or toy database or demo or POC.

 What can, and eventually `WILL` happen, is that you'll update some  entity fields and that will propagate automatically to the DB.<br>
 if those entities are used elsewhere something might, and eventually will break.<br>